Bunkai9448/Marmalade_Boy_SGB/Text Extraction-Insertion/README.md

 ## How to use

-- You can use these if you want to test or learn about it to help with the project.
+*Notice: You can use these if you want to test or learn about it to help with the project.*

 - [Cartographer](https://www.romhacking.net/utilities/647/) commands for a script dump
 ```